Hype-DevRel/lit-protocol-hacker-guide.github.io/README.md

 The latest v0.1 update of the Lit Protocol introduces significant performance improvements, and  the ability to decrypt and sign within a Lit Action, taking advantage of our nodes’ trusted execution environments for privacy-preserving, scalable, and verifiable computation.

 Previously, all signing and decryption activities with Lit followed a standard pattern.
-However, with this new upgrade, developers now have access to an additional workflow model, shown in the second diagram.
 This new model not only complements the existing functionalities but also broadens the scope for developers by potentially eliminating the need for maintaining separate servers for web3 applications.

 You can read more about this upgrade [here](link to the blog).